It’s not just you—the Apple podcast app is a disaster

 On the plus side, the redesigned show pages are rather sleek, and curated collections on the Search tab help with discoverability.
 But while previous bugs in the app have included skipping playback, inaccurate time stamps, skewed UI elements, and unresponsive scrolling, the problems with this update are, confoundingly, by design.

 The podcast library, now structured just like Apple’s Music app, is comprised of five sections: Recently Updated, which is the landing page; Latest Episodes; Shows; Downloaded; and Saved.
-None of these seems like an ideal default podcast storage unit.
+None of them seems like an ideal default podcast storage unit.

-It used to be that merely downloading one episode of a podcast lodged the show in your library, like a sesame seed in your gumline, until you were ready to floss it out.
+It used to be that merely looking at one episode of a podcast lodged the show in your library, like a sesame seed in your gumline, until you were ready to floss it out.
 You could click a cloud icon and earmark the episode in your library.
-It wasn’t downloaded yet and taking up data storage; it was just there, ready to go, in the event you had a Wi-Fi connection and were in the mood.
-Post-update, however, downloading an episode puts it in the Downloaded section; getting it into Shows or Recently Updated, however, is achieved only by subscribing.
+It wasn’t downloaded yet, taking up data storage; it was just there, ready to go, in the event you had a Wi-Fi connection and were in the mood.
+Post-update, however, downloading an episode puts it in the Downloaded section, while getting it into Shows or Recently Updated is achieved only by subscribing.

-That means that any podcast episodes that users might have earmarked but hadn’t yet subscribed to were automatically wiped off of their phones with the update.
+That means that any podcast episodes users might have earmarked but hadn’t yet subscribed to were automatically wiped off their phones with the update.
 If everything in that purgatorial space between Browsing and Downloaded had automatically rolled over into Saved in the new version, the change might have been almost understandable.
 But it didn’t.
 Now, hundreds of podcast episodes I’d intended to listen to, painstakingly curated over time, often by combing through a 500-episode show library, are just dust in the pod-wind.
 Eliminating so much personal effort feels downright disrespectful.

 Dear apple podcasts, thanks so much for the update, It’s much more important for me to see all 3000 episode of dateline NBC but not the two episodes I have saved of @NobleBloodTales